cheung0/Machine-Learning/README.md

 For fun lab:
 Predicting optimal coffee roasts with Tensorflow

+Not as much fun lab:
+Predicting heart failure with Tensorflow

 Courses complemented:
 1. Supervised Machine Learning: Regression and Classification
 2. Advanced Learning Algorithms